-Self-execute means the designated agent will take over full management of the current Plan within 5 business days of termination of CARE as the CSO.
+Self-execute means the designated agent will take over full management of the current Plan within 5 business days of termination of CARE as the CSO, including all Program contracts.
 All CARE engagement with CalRecycle will terminate.
 CARE may still engage with agent if mutually desired.